raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

   - stock A gained 5% between one day ago and now, we buy stock B. If stock B gains more than 5%, or looses more than 1%, we sell,
 - arbitrary rule based on local variations of a single instrument :
   - stock A lost 5% of its value, we buy A. If it regains more than 3 ppts or looses 2 more ppts, we sell.

+Those simple examples show that strategies can be made generic and receive parameters which condition their behavior.
+The first example can be summarized as "detect a price increase of stock A of at lest x% from time 'now - d' and 'now', and when it is the case, buy stock B. Then, if it looses more than m, or takes more than M%, sell." with parameters (x=5, d=one day, m=1, M=5).

+When searching for profitable strategies, we will first have to select a generic strategy, and find the proper values for its parameters.
+In practice, that means finding among a set of parameters which one would have been the most profitable in the recent past.

+Hence, we will need to backtest our strategy.
+In practice, this will mean running our candidate strategy with past data, let it trade using a simulation broker, and measure its profitability.

+### Definitions

 We want the strategies ran by the bot to be :
 - **dynamic** : act based on different strategies, offering me the ability to add a new strategy without rewriting the entire bot.